 Scarification: What exactly are we blabbing about?

-The term “scarification” may sound a little too intimidating, but you may have made it part of your body art wish list without knowing.
-Simply, scarification is a radical body modification practice, where an incision, a scratch, an etch or a burn-mark is made on the surface of the skin.
-What results is an ink-less permanent decorative scar.
+The term “scarification” may sound a little intimidating, but you may have unknowingly added it to your body art wish list.
+Simply, scarification is a radical body modification practice where you make an incision, a scratch, an etch, or a burn mark on the surface of the skin.
+What results is an ink-less, permanent decorative scar.

 So, how do we come in?

 When tattoos just don’t make sense anymore, you should try scarification.
 It is simply akin to experimenting with ingrained African traditions to create gorgeous body art.

 So, what do we know about scarification?

 It is deeply rooted in most African cultures.
-A simple internet search reveals that it was largely performed using very basic tools like a knife, glass, stone, or coconut shell, to make a controlled incision on certain sections of the body.
+A simple internet search reveals that our ancestors used to perform it using very basic tools like a knife, glass, stone, or coconut shell, to make a controlled incision on certain sections of the body.

-In recent years, contemporary laser technology has inspired significant creative flexibility for adding designs on the surface of the skin, leaving indelible embellishments.
-The patterns of choice are pretty limitless, and there is every chance that this could mark the rebirth of scarification.
+In recent years, contemporary laser technology has inspired significant creative flexibility for adding designs to the surface of the skin.
+This new technology leaves indelible embellishments.
+The patterns of choice are pretty much limitless, and there is every chance that this could mark the rebirth of scarification.

 But there is something else.

-What you may not know is that the practice has long been existence.
-In fact, Western ideals have been disparaged for rendering the practice practically outmoded.
-Strong justifications have been made for its rather washed-out popularity.
-One reasoning that we find to be unquestionably plausible is the need to keep body incisions at a minimal because of a steady surge in HIV/Aids infections in the last 3 decades.
+What you may not know is that the practice has long existed.
+In fact, we can openly criticize Western ideals for rendering this practice practically obsolete.
+Strong justifications validate its rather washed-out popularity.
+One reason that we find to be unquestionably plausible is the need to keep body incisions to a minimum.
+This is due to a steady surge in HIV/Aids infections in the last 3 decades.

 In recent years, Joan Choumali’s portraits have had a reinvigorating impact on scarification, showing that this invincible art has not outlived its significance.
 On the contrary, there’s an expected resurgence.
 Her Hââbré, the last generation project showcases the last of the dying breed of facial scarification.
-Choumali explained to Afropunk: “This practice is disappearing due to the pressure of religious and state authorities, urban practices and the introduction of clothing in tribes.
+Choumali explained to Afropunk: “This practice is disappearing due to the pressure of religious and state authorities.
+Pressures also come from urban practices and the introduction of clothing in tribes.
 In many villages, only the older people wear scarification.”

 Choumali’s eye-opener into the disappearing body art could be a concern.

-But, there is hope as evidenced by director Ryan Coogler’s film Black Panther (2018), where ritual make-ups and body modifications like scarification took the center-stage to embed the theme of African-ism.
-According to Coogler, indigenous African tribes inspired much of the body-art.
+But there is hope, as evidenced by director Ryan Coogler’s film Black Panther (2018).
+Coogler allowed ritual make-up and body modifications like scarification to take the center stage to embed the theme of African-ism.
+According to Coogler, indigenous African tribes inspired much of the body art.

 What have others said?